 At Petrapole-Benapole, we had to be very firm with the Indian customs agents, who were convinced that it was impossible for us to get the VoA just a few hundred meters down the road, and did not want to let us leave the country.
 Eventually they called their Bangladeshi counterparts and asked, and then let us through.
 We convinced them mostly because we had a multiple entry visa for India, and so would always be able to come back.
 If you have a single entry visa they may cause you more trouble.

 Once on the Bangladeshi side everything was very easy – since the Indians had called ahead we were expected and just made to sit in an office for an hour while a lot of forms were filled out for us.
 Everyone was very friendly, and even the police seemed mostly just excited to meet tourists.
 We found a bus to Dhaka (7 hours) and got there just after midnight, 17 hours after leaving Calcutta, though you can save a lot of time by not getting on the wrong train first;)

 If you already have a visa the Maitree Express is probably a more comfortable way to get across the border.
 Tickets are not sold online, but you have to go to the office on Fairlie Place in Calcutta, and enter on the left side rather than the right where most of the other tourists will be (again, we got this wrong initially and queued for an extra hour).
 We managed to get a ticket one day before departure, 2nd class but still with quite comfortable tour bus-type seats.

 – Edulis, Netherlands (February, 2015)

-Have you ever got Bangladesh overland visa on arrival in the Indian border?
+Have you ever got a Bangladesh overland visa on arrival at the Indian border?
 How was your experience?
 Share with us in the comments.
 Check out our 1-7 days tour packages in Bangladesh, and 8-28 days holiday packages in Bangladesh to visit Bangladesh with comfort.